 This is already a big step.
 Without even having to obtain a crystal ball yet, we can create fairly reliable forecasts, just based on simple available data.
 Just estimating our own costs based on contract prices and lengths, along with category manager estimates of future trends, is already very impressive and gives valuable inputs to our stakeholders on strategic decisions and budgeting processes.

 After this, the journey is endless.
 We can take the process to the next level, and plug in more detailed cost structures and do commodity price development-based scenarios.
 We can employ predictive analytics and machine learning to improve our forecasts for the ‘tail’ spending, and get ourselves to focus on the most important items.
 At this stage, we can start talking about being proactive, and actually impacting future profitability.
-This is our ambition in spend forecasting, and we are excited for the journey ahead.
+This is our ambition in materials forecasting, and we are excited for the journey ahead.